Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 }

-Create a new folder named src and create an input.css file inside it.
-This file will serve as the entry point for your Tailwind CSS.
+Create a new folder named src and place an input.css file inside it:

 mkdir src